nordeck/matrix-neoboard-standalone/README.md

 Then run `yarn dev` from the project root to start a development environment.
 When asked for a server name enter `matrix.local`.

-Currently, the user have to have a room with whiteboard in order to see a widget loaded.
-Otherwise, widget will be in loading state waiting for for such room to appear.

 ### Available Scripts

 In the project directory, you can run: